 Was there anything in this Seven Things I Wish Everyone Knew list that you didn't know before?
 I'd love to know, so tell me in the comments.

-this image to Pinterest or using the social media share buttons at the left.
+| Share this post to help everyone know these seven things by Pinning this image to Pinterest or using the social media share buttons at the left. |

 NOTE: I am a Forever affiliate called an Ambassador (a decision I made because I love it so much), so you will find affiliate links in this post.
 I earn a commission from anything purchased at my website, and being your Ambassador means I'm here to help you with questions, too.
 If you're new to Forever and open your free account here to give it a try, you'll get a $20 welcome coupon towards anything mentioned in this post.